sdellis/soupcon.salon/events/rue-musik-live-soupçon-salon.md

 title: Rue - Live @ Soupçon Salon
 performer: Chris Sailer
 abstract: Chris Sailer is a multi-instrumentalist, composer and producer from Point Pleasant, Pennsylvania.
+image: /uploads/213539248_229847672148026_6020088782705530982_n.jpg
+author: Jesse Marie
+date: 2021-07-09T23:00:00.000Z
+---
+Come join us for our first fully infused Friday night dinner party with live music from local musician Chris Sailer!

+Chris Sailer is a multi-instrumentalist, composer and producer from Point Pleasant, Pennsylvania.
 His sound mixes elements of classical, jazz and world music.
 Chris mainly performs with a piano and guitar.
 His eclectic songwriting and improvisations captivate his audience.
 He has been recording and writing music for over 10 years.
 Performing with special guest Errol.
-image: /uploads/213539248_229847672148026_6020088782705530982_n.jpg
-author: Jesse Marie
-date: 2021-07-09T23:00:00.000Z
----
-Come join us for our first Friday night dinner party, with live music from local musician Chris Sailer!

 *Doors open at 7pm • Performance starts at 8pm • No cover • Tips appreciated*